-One of the main uses for a smart assistant is to get instant answers to questions you may have, with the assistant searching the internet to find the information you need on your behalf before speaking it back to you.
+One of the main uses for a smart assistant is to get instant answers to questions you may have, with the assistant searching the internet to find the information you need, before speaking it back to you.
 Simply use the wake word, and follow it with your question.

-Google’s Assistant so far tends to be the smartest helper for this sort of task, tapping into the vast knowledge of the Google search engine, but all assistants are getting better at answering questions all the time.
+So far, Google Assistant tends to be the smartest helper for this sort of task due to its ability to tap into the vast knowledge of the Google search engine.
+But, all assistants are getting better at answering questions all the time.

 Alexa even lets you download 'Skills', which are app-like voice control programmes for fulfilling specific requests, like calling an Uber app or checking your commute time.

-Tapping into services like Amazon Music, Google Play Music, Apple Music, Spotify, Tidal and other music streaming providers, smart assistants can be your own personal DJ.
+By tapping into services such as Amazon Music, Google Play Music, Apple Music, Spotify and Tidal, smart assistants can become your own personal DJ.

-So long as you have a subscription to one of the services, you can ask the assistant to play any of tens of millions of songs.
-Amazon Music, with Alexa, is even capable of figuring out what song you’re after just by you telling it a few lines of lyrics.
-They can also access thousands of internet radio stations in the same way.
+So long as you have a subscription to one of the services, you can ask the assistant to play any of tens of millions of songs available.
+Amazon Music – available with Alexa – is even capable of figuring out what song you’re after just by you telling it a few lines of lyrics.

-Over time, the smart assistants can get to know your tastes, habits and preferences, and offer you recommendations for things to do, places to visit, or music to listen to.
+Over time, your smart assistant will get to know your preferences and routines, offering recommendations for things to do, places to visit, or music to listen to.

-Again, with its deep knowledge and links to your online search history, Google Assistant is great for getting tailored recommendations which can be surprisingly accurate towards your tastes.
+Again, with its deep knowledge and links to your online search history, Google Assistant is great for getting tailored recommendations which can be surprisingly accurate.

-Need to make a phone call, but have messy hands or your phone in your pocket with headphones in?
+Need to make a phone call, but have no free hands?
 Simply activate the assistant and, provided you’ve given it access to your contacts book, you can have it place a call for you.